 - Limited features.
 Nuxeo suits better for small and medium business rather than for large enterprises feeling the urge to grow.
 Very primitive UI.

 - Training for pay.
 Training and consulting, as well as exclusive support, will cost you a fee, even though the platform is fully free.

 - Few OOTB integrations.
 Targeting on enterprises, Nuxeo has is a lack of integrations, though.
 If you prefer this platform, be ready for extra spendings.

 And lastly, when we set out to explore the difference SharePoint vs Alfresco vs Nuxeo, we wanted to show how the things are from the expert point of view.
-So it all adds up to this that Alfresco happen to be killing the game in the DMS solutions.
+So it all adds up to this that Alfresco happen to be killing the game in the best DMS solutions.
 Yes, you read that right.
-For over ten years with Alfresco we have some good reasons to suppose it will satisfy you.
+For over ten years of document management with Alfresco we have some good reasons to suppose it will satisfy you.